-Face-to-Face: When the instructor and students are interacting at the same time, at the same physical location.
+Face-to-Face: Courses where the instructor and the students are interacting at the same time, at the same physical location.

 NLC LIVE Online™: Scheduled classes online, where students log in to a program (Blackboard Collaborate™) with instructors and peers on the same day, at the same time.

-NLC Anytime, Anywhere: Classes are unscheduled, where students log in to a program (Moodle) at any time to complete their work.
+NLC Anytime, Anywhere: Courses where you do not have scheduled classes, but where you log in to a program online (Moodle) at any time and do your work.